arielherself/espresso/README.md

 <strong>Wendy King</strong>, Sydney, Australia

 They all gave the correct answers of <em>gimlet, Manhattan Project, Cosmopolitan, sidecar </em>and <em>zombies</em>.
 The theme is cocktails.

+## Endless paralysis in Lebanon

+After the crime comes the cover-up.
+The investigation of the massive explosion at Beirut’s port in 2020, which killed 218 people, was stalled for more than a year by legal challenges.
+Tarek Bitar, the judge overseeing it, had hoped to resume interrogating officials on Monday.
+Instead he has been charged with judicial misconduct by Lebanon’s top prosecutor—one of the officials whom Mr Bitar had sought to question.

+The judicial feud is yet another sign of Lebanon’s dysfunction.
+It has not had a president since October, and parliament has failed 11 times to elect a new one.
+Last year the caretaker cabinet went six months without meeting.
+More than three years into a financial crisis, Lebanon’s currency has lost 97% of its value.
+Annual inflation was 171% in 2022.
+Bailout talks with the IMF are stalled.
+Lebanon’s corrupt ruling class cannot agree on anything, it seems, except their collective taste for impunity.

 ----------